 - 6. Click OK to the Board Details dialog.

 - 7. Click OK to the SysReg dialog.

 - 8. Now run BitFlowPreview.

-9. The application will open and you should see a wedge pattern similar to the images on the right (the image will appear to continuously shift horizontally).
+- 9. The application will open and you should see a wedge pattern similar to the images on the right (the image will appear to continuously shift horizontally).
 If you see this image, the system is working fine.
-If you do not see this pattern, go to the Troubleshooting section.
+If you do not see this pattern, please see "Troubleshooting Your system" on page 15.